 Our mission is to introduce new, safer and more efficient vaccines for both children and adults.
 We aim to enhance the quality of life by preventing diseases by vaccination.
-Vaccine Research Center was founded by emeritus professor Timo Vesikari and is now led by dean Tapio Visakorpi, M.D., Ph.D., Faculty of Medicine and Health Technology.
+Vaccine Research Center is led by professor of peadiatrics and experimental immunology Mika Rämet M.D., Ph.D., Faculty of Medicine and Health Technology.

 New Vaccine Development

 The Vaccine Research Center has a laboratory unit dedicated to the development of novel and innovative vaccines.
-Our key project is to develop a new combination vaccine to prevent norovirus and rotavirus gastroenteritis in young children.
+Our key projects are to develop a coronavirus vaccine and a new combination vaccine to prevent norovirus and rotavirus gastroenteritis in young children.